sinharzs2k26/Cuttly-telegram-bot/README.md

-# Telegram URL Shortener Bot
+# Cuttly URL Shortener Telegram Bot

 A Telegram bot that shortens long URLs using Cuttly API.